 Essential Spring home maintenance check-ups

-As the Easter bank holiday is over now, it’s time to perform your essential Spring home maintenance check and target the areas that need repairs.
+The time after the Easter bank holiday is good for performing spring home maintenance checks to target the areas that need repairs.
 You can start the inspection with the exterior of your home as the cold weather may have damaged a lot of things.

 Wooden decks, fences, railings, trellises and pergolas will stay in better condition and last longer if they’re re-sealed or stained every year.